 Symbol Type, if Point Graph: The available options are circle, square, plus, diamond, star, hdash, vdash, triangle, triangledown, and xcross.
 Leave this specification blank for line graphs.

-Size of Line or Point: Size of line or points can be provided in integers.
+Size of Line or Point: Size of line or points can be provided as an integer value.

 Label for the Curve: User can provide a label for the curve, or leave it blank for HSPEXP+ to generate a default label.
 User can also write “don’t show” to not show the label and symbol for the curve in the legend